What is the role of a Master of Ceremonies at a wedding?

 Just give me a price!

 I have to admit to you, that I am very reluctant to just throw a price out, at that stage because it does neither party any good!
 Because for one, it assumes that DJs are a commodity and that the only difference between the different DJs viewed is the price.
-Secondly, it doesn’t take into account the different service levels offered, experience, music knowledge, music collection, satisfaction levels from previous clients, whether there is a personality match etc. So therefore, because my prices tend to be higher than many DJs, and so if someone is just comparing me on price to another DJ, and if price is the most important factor, then I’m unlikely to be chosen.
+Second, it doesn’t take into account the different service levels offered, experience, music knowledge, music collection, satisfaction levels from previous clients, whether there is a personality match etc. So, because my prices are higher than many DJs, and so if someone is just comparing me on price to another DJ, and if price is the most important factor, then I’m unlikely to be chosen.

 I don’t need a Master of Ceremonies for my wedding!

-The way that I carry out the role is very different from the way a toastmaster would do it, and I’d never claim to be offering the same service.
+How I carry out the role differs greatly from the way a toastmaster would do it, and I’d never claim to be offering the same service.
 It’s far less formal, nowhere near as stuffy (although to be fair it’s incorrect to believe that ALL Toastmasters are as stuffy as the stereotype), and it often involves the power of music.
-A more appropriate name for the role that I carry out is a “Party Host”.
+A more appropriate name for the role I carry out is a “Party Host”.
 It involves some tasks typically carried out by a Toastmaster, and some tasks typically carried out by a DJ.
 Plus some tasks that neither would usually do.

 The difference it can make to the Wedding Ceremony